HOWZZY2000/DP-JOA/README.md

 ## DP-JOA
 Join optimization is the process of optimizing the joining, or combining, of two or more tables in a database.
-Here is a join optimization algorithm (JOA) being implemented to find the lowest estimated cost join plan
+Here is a simple join optimization algorithm (JOA) being implemented to find the lowest estimated cost join plan
 for a natural chain join query using dynamic programming (DP).

 ## Join Constraint